themattman/mongodb-raspberrypi-binaries/README.md

 The binaries from this repo are packaged in a Docker container [here](https://github.com/themattman/mongodb-raspberrypi-docker).

+## Pi Support

+* Raspberry Pi 5: **New!!** Smoke-tested on real hardware.
+Beginning with [r7.0.3](https://github.com/themattman/mongodb-raspberrypi-binaries/releases/tag/r7.0.3-rpi-unofficial).
+* Raspberry Pi 4: Tested.
+I have this running on real hardware with an uptime greater than one year.
+* Raspberry Pi 3: Untested, unlikely to work.
+May release a build in the future for this platform.

 ## Notes

 MongoDB officially requires ARMv8.2-A+ [microarchitecture support](https://www.mongodb.com/docs/manual/administration/production-notes/#std-label-prod-notes-platform-considerations) as of MongoDB 5.0+.
 The Raspberry Pi 4 runs on ARMv8.0-A. These binaries are a best-effort at preserving functionality below minimum hardware specs.